tionis/nextpipe/README.md

 # Nextpipe

+> This is a work in progress in the early stages.
+Currently the code is practically the same as [patchwork](https://github.com/tionis/patchwork)

 Nextpipe is a simple communication backend to distribute data mainly meant for scripts and small applications.
 It's design is based [patchbay.pub's](https://patchbay.pub) with the addition of an authentication layer based on tokens fetch from a nextcloud instance (or any Webdav host).